wangyu16/GeneralChemistry/README.md

 * Chemistry, The Central Science, 14th ed., by Brown, LeMay, et. al.

 Supplimental open source textbooks:
-* [Introductory Chemistry.](https://open.umn.edu/opentextbooks/textbooks/introductory-chemistry) This textbook is more fundamental.
+* [Introductory Chemistry, David W. Ball of Cleveland State University.](https://open.umn.edu/opentextbooks/textbooks/introductory-chemistry) This textbook is more fundamental.
 It does not cover chemical kinetics, thermaldynamics, etc. However, this textbook explains some fundamental concepts in more details.
 For example, the first two chapters cover a lot pre-colledge knowledge.
 If you forgot some of the topics, this textbook can help to remind yourself.
-* [Chemistry.](https://louis.oercommons.org/courses/chemistry-6/view) This is a comprehensive general chemistry textbook.
-One interesting feature is that the textbook contains some videos.
+* [Chemistry, OpenStax College resource.](https://louis.oercommons.org/courses/chemistry-6/view) This is a comprehensive general chemistry textbook.
+One interesting feature is that the textbook contains some short videos.
 These videos can be very helpful on tough theories, equations, concepts.

 Additional resources could be found here: [https://chem.libretexts.org/Bookshelves/General_Chemistry](https://chem.libretexts.org/Bookshelves/General_Chemistry).